WHAT IS CHILDREN INCORPORATED?

 Sponsorship provides an underprivileged child with basic and education-related necessities such as food, clothing, healthcare, school supplies, and tuition payments.
 This vital support allows impoverished, vulnerable children to develop to their full potential – physically, emotionally, and socially.
 Sponsors positively impact the lives of the children they sponsor through the simple knowledge that someone cares about their well-being.
 This gives children in need of hope, which is powerful.

 Our policy is to consider the needs of each sponsored child on an individual basis.
 In contrast to other child sponsorship organizations, our volunteer coordinators personally shop for the children enrolled in their respective schools, orphanages, homes, and community centers on a regular basis, as they are familiar with each individual child’s circumstances and needs.

 Donations to our funds and special projects support feeding programs, income-generating projects, health, and education assistance programs, as well as critical projects like school expansions, medical clinic repairs, housing improvements, and more.
+90% of all such donations are used to meet the needs of the children, families, and site locations that we serve.
+Just 10% is maintained internally for project implementation and oversight.
 Please take the time to find out more about the work we are doing around the world beyond our sponsorship program.